AALAM98mod100/AALAM98mod100.github.io/_posts/2020-08-20-7Hj0Vgw1cTzJiSWr.md

 private: true
 ---

 Nala died today.
-She was around 12 weeks onld.
-I found her on the steps the masjid in AKBARPURA.
+She was around 12 weeks old.
+I found her on the steps of the masjid in AKBARPURA.
 Before I found her actually, I had a kind of vision that I didn't tell anyone about.

 While praying in my courtyard (Isha I think) I thought I heard a meow.
 I imagined a grey kitten come from the shadowed alleyway of our house entrance.
 This was the gate that opened towards the masjid.
 I just really vividly imagined a kitten.
 In those times, Saman had asked for a pet cat (only) to be refused by mom and dad.
 I knew they cannot (would not) refuse a rescue so I yearned for that (circumstance) instead.